3D CFD simulation of large drinking water basins and a plant-wide digital twin

 Questions from the drinking water company

-This project is an example of large scale 3D modelling.
+This project is an example of large scale 3D modelling and the development of a digital twin.
 Our client, a Dutch drinking water company, produces drinking and process water from the IJssel Lake.
 The source quality can vary throughout the year.
 Our client had the following questions:

 - How well are the surface water storage basins mixed, and how to optimise the system?